 We franchise our brands to third parties pursuant to franchise and management agreements or other similar agreements.
 These franchise and management agreements may be renegotiated or may expire.
 The versions of franchise and management agreements we have used during recent years typically have a fixed term of 8 to 15 years.
 We plan to renew our existing franchise and management agreements upon expiration or renegotiate with our franchisees for new franchise and management agreements.
 However, we may be unable to retain our franchisees on satisfactory terms, or at all.
 In addition, our franchise and management agreements could also be terminated early due to a number of reasons, including property disputes or defects, franchisees' financial difficulties, regulatory non-compliance, and others, many of which are beyond our control.
-If a significant number of our existing franchise and management agreements expire and new franchises do not cover those expired franchises or a significant number of our franchisees in the future, and our results of operations could be materially and adversely affected.
+If a significant number of our existing franchise and management agreements expire and new franchisees do not cover those expired franchisees or a significant number of our franchisees terminate the franchise and management agreements with us early, our revenue and profit may decrease in the future, and our results of operations could be materially and adversely affected.